3bdop/INFS3203-project02/README.md

 To run the application on your local machine, follow these steps:

+1. Open Xcode/android stodio and start the Simulator/Emulator

-1. Start the Expo developer server:
+2. Start the Expo developer server:

 - Using npm: